microsoft/Quantum/samples/azure-quantum/entanglement-swap/README.md

 Each party will share an entangled pair with the parties next to them and teleport the information along the chain until it reaches Bob.
 Since this sample is fundamentally based on teleportation we use Quantinuum's mid-circuit measurement capability.

-This sample is a Q# jupyter notebook targeted at IonQ and Quantinuum machines.
+This sample is a Q# and Qiskit Jupyter notebook targeted at Quantinuum machines.

 ## Q# with Jupyter Notebook